 Focus is a foundational component of memory and skill acquisition.
-When you try to encode new information into your brain, the strength of the encoding is directly linked to the intensity of your focus.
+When you try to learn something new, the strength of the learning is directly linked to the intensity of your focus.
 When your focus is weak, new information will be less sticky which will result in slower learning and more time studying.

-- Finding a location where people won’t interrupt you
+- Find a location where people won’t interrupt you

-- Using some sort of timed website blocker for social media and news sites
+- Use some sort of timed website blocker for social media and news sites

-- Wearing headphones and listening to non-distracting music (preferably a long playlist so you don’t have to constantly switch songs)
+- Wear headphones and listen to non-distracting music (preferably a long playlist so you don’t have to constantly switch songs)

-- Avoiding TV or other highly stimulating surroundings
+- Avoid TV or other highly stimulating surroundings

-- Having a notebook nearby to write down any tasks or ideas that pop into your head
+- Have a notebook nearby to write down any tasks or ideas that pop into your head

 Only you can decide where and how to craft your environment.
 But make sure you do, because it’s worth it.

 I knew very few people in Omaha, so I searched Meetup.com to try and find other people interested in Android development.
-Luckily, at the time there was a Mobile Meetup which covered both iOS and Android development.
-So I built up the nerve and decided to go to the group.
+I found a Meetup focused on mobile development which covered both iOS and Android development and I decided to go.

-I started to attend regularly.
-During one Meetup, not too long after I moved to Omaha, I met a recruiter who was looking for an Android contractor.
+I started to attend regularly and during one Meetup, not too long after I moved to Omaha, I met a recruiter who was looking for an Android contractor.
 We talked for a while and I got an interview for the job later that week.